-2.12 Elastic Data Processing (EDP)
+2.13 Elastic Data Processing (EDP)

-2.12.1 Overview
+2.13.1 Overview

-Sahara's Elastic Data Processing facility or EDP allows the execution of Hadoop jobs on clusters created from Sahara.
+Sahara's Elastic Data Processing facility or EDP allows the execution of jobs on clusters created from Sahara.
 EDP supports:

-- Hive, Pig, MapReduce, and Java job types - storage of job binaries in Swift or Sahara's own database - · access to input and output data sources in Swift or HDFS - configuration of jobs at submission time - execution of jobs on existing clusters or transient clusters
+- Hive, Pig, MapReduce, MapReduce.Streaming and Java job types on Hadoop clusters - Spark jobs on Spark standalone clusters - storage of job binaries in Swift or Sahara's own database - · access to input and output data sources in - HDFS for all job types - Swift for all types excluding Spark and Hive - · configuration of jobs at submission time - execution of jobs on existing clusters or transient clusters

-2.12.2 Interfaces
+2.13.2 Interfaces

-The EDP features can be used from the Sahara web UI which is described in the Sahara UI User Guide.
+The EDP features can be used from the Sahara web UI which is described in the Sahara (Data Processing) UI User Guide.